Victor Habert-Dassault: Early life

 Habert-Dassault was born on 12 July 1992 in Paris.
 He is the nephew of Olivier Dassault, the grandson of Serge Dassault and the great-grandson of Marcel Dassault, founder of the Dassault Group.

-He studied at the London School of Economics and worked as a lawyer.
+Habert-Dassault studied at Royal Holloway, University of London, and the London School of Economics and worked as a lawyer.

-Career
+Political career

-On 6 June 2021, in the second round of a by-election in the first constituency of Oise, he won 80.4% of the votes cast against the candidate of the National Rally.
+On 6 June 2021, in the second round of a by-election in the first constituency of Oise, Habert-Dassualt won 80.4% of the votes cast against the candidate of the National Rally.
 He succeeds his uncle Olivier Dassault, who died in March of the same year.

+In parliament, Habert-Dassault has been a member of the Parliamentary Office for the Evaluation of Scientific and Technological Choices since 2021.

+In the run-up to the Republicans’ 2022 convention, Habert-Dassault endorsed Éric Ciotti as the party's chairman.